Your guide to Christmas stocking fillers

 Toys

-During Victorian times, wooden toys were commonly found in the stockings of wealthier children, as poorer families did not have extra to spend on dolls or toy trains.
-However, over time the price of toys have dramatically dropped, and now affordable and cheap toys can be found on the shelves of any store.
+During Victorian times, wooden toys were popular in the stockings of wealthier children.
+Unfortunately, poorer families didn’t have extra to spend on dolls or toy trains.
+However, over time the price of toys decreased.
+Now, you can find an array of affordable and toys on the high street.

 Money